manikandann95/LearningPython/KnowledgeBase.md

     **break** - A keyword that can be used to end a loop at a specific point.
     **continue** - A keyword used to skip an iteration in the loop at a specific case.

+Try to recall how Python interprets the truth of a condition, and note that these two forms are equivalent:

+while number != 0: and while number:.

+The condition that checks if a number is odd can be coded in these equivalent forms, too:

+if number % 2 == 1: and if number % 2:.